anumittal/blog/_posts/2019-07-30-KDE-Season-of-KDE.md

 **Why KDE?**
 <br>
-> **Integration** KDE is well integrated with many applications of all kinds.
+> **Integration**: KDE is well integrated with many applications of all kinds.
 Applications do not have to be written specifically for KDE, and all of the applications that are typically part of the GNOME desktop also work just fine in KDE <br>
-> **Looks** I like the many ways in which I can change the look of the KDE Plasma workspace.
+> **Looks**: I like the many ways in which I can change the look of the KDE Plasma workspace.
 Sometimes we like to set colours and looks to suit our moods.
 Icons, widgets, fonts, pointers, the window decorations, and much more can also be changed, and you can download and install new ones if those already installed are not right for you. <br>
-> **Flexibility** KDE allows me to define the functions of the mouse buttons, how windows behave, and how to deal with new devices that are plugged in such as whether to mount them if they are storage devices and which applications to open automatically.
+> **Flexibility**: KDE allows me to define the functions of the mouse buttons, how windows behave, and how to deal with new devices that are plugged in such as whether to mount them if they are storage devices and which applications to open automatically.
 <br>

 And here is where the GUI desktop combines with the CLI to enhance user exp.
 The feature I find most useful is the fact that the Konsole window allows for multiple tabs with a separate terminal session in each tab.